microsoft/ML-For-Beginners/2-Regression/1-Tools/README.md

 In this tutorial, you worked with simple linear regression, rather than univariate or multiple linear regression.
 Read a little about the differences between these methods, or take a look at [this video](https://www.coursera.org/lecture/quantifying-relationships-regression-models/linear-vs-nonlinear-categorical-variables-ai2Ef)

-Read more about the concept of Regression and think about what kinds of questions can be answered by this technique.
+Read more about the concept of regression and think about what kinds of questions can be answered by this technique.
 Take this [tutorial](https://docs.microsoft.com/learn/modules/train-evaluate-regression-models?WT.mc_id=academic-15963-cxa) to deepen your understanding.

 ## Assignment